NixOS/rfcs/rfcs/0140-simple-package-paths.md

 - Backporting changes to moved files [won't be problematic](https://github.com/nixpkgs-architecture/nixpkgs/pull/4)
 - `git blame` locally and on GitHub is unaffected, since it follows file moves properly.

-## `callPackage` with `nix-build -E`
+## `callPackage` with `nix-build --expr`

-A commonly recommended way of building package directories in Nixpkgs is to use `nix-build -E 'with import <nixpkgs> {}; callPackage pkgs/applications/misc/hello {}'`.
+A commonly recommended way of building package directories in Nixpkgs is to use `nix-build --expr 'with import <nixpkgs> {}; callPackage pkgs/applications/misc/hello {}'`.
-Since the path changes `package.nix` is now used, this becomes like `nix-build -E 'with import <nixpkgs> {}; callPackage pkgs/unit/he/hello/package.nix {}'`, which is harder for users.
+Since the path changes `package.nix` is now used, this becomes like `nix-build --expr 'with import <nixpkgs> {}; callPackage pkgs/unit/he/hello/package.nix {}'`, which is harder for users.
 However, calling a path like this is an anti-pattern anyway, because it doesn't use the correct Nixpkgs version and it doesn't use the correct argument overrides.
 The correct way of doing it was to add the package to `all-packages.nix`, then calling `nix-build -A hello`.
-This `nix-build -E` workaround is partially motivated by the difficulty of knowing the mapping from attributes to package paths, which is what this RFC improves upon.
+This `nix-build --expr` workaround is partially motivated by the difficulty of knowing the mapping from attributes to package paths, which is what this RFC improves upon.
-By teaching users that `pkgs/unit/<shard>/<name>` corresponds to `nix-build -A <name>`, the need for such `nix-build -E` workarounds should disappear.
+By teaching users that `pkgs/unit/<shard>/<name>` corresponds to `nix-build -A <name>`, the need for such `nix-build --expr` workarounds should disappear.

 ## Manual removal of custom arguments